openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_feature/README.md

    prior to integration (for the hvg conservation metric)

 Methods should store their a batch-corrected gene expression matrix in `adata.X`.
+The output should should contain at least 2000 features.

 The `openproblems-python-batch-integration` docker container is used for the methods that